 Eurostat Data Quality Programme monitors the quality and compliance of the data transmitted by the countries to EGR using the instruments of the EBS quality framework.

-• Quality of data inputs is assured by using quality data sources and by validating new data by comparing it to previous year data.
+Quality of data inputs in NSBR is assured by using quality data sources and validating new data by comparing them to previous year data.
 All quality shortcomings coming from administrative sources are communicated to them in order to improve data processing, controls and output that is used for updating of SBR.

 11.2.
 Quality management - assessment